ivanmolto/bookmart/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## License

+The code is licensed under a MIT License.
+Assets from Blender Studio are licensed under [CC-BY](https://creativecommons.org/licenses/by/4.0/) (license is also embedded in the metadata of each asset).